Xuan-1998/Xuan-1998/Readme.md

 # Xuan Jiang
 Hey there!
-My name is Xuan, I study Transportation Engineering and Computer Science at the University of California, Berkeley.
+My name is Xuan, I‘m studying Transportation Engineering and Computer Science at the University of California, Berkeley.

 And I'm a Graduate Student Researcher at Lawrence Berkeley Lab.
 I'm also serving as Member of Transportation Research Board: National Academies of Sciences, Engineering, and Medicine.